dpickering95/CSC380/README.md

 Server environment isn't ready.
 I'm also going to work on this Wednesday evening.
 I think (hope) we should be able to wrap everything up Thursday during class.

 NOTES:

+You just need the file spot.py and the templates directory to run it.
+The python directory (poorly name, sorry) isn't necessary.
+Everything else in my branch also is not necessary for the flask app to run.